-AJSGems.com (accessed November 2015).
+AJSGems.com (last accessed February 2018).
 Gem Silica or Chrysocolla Chalcedony.
 Article published on the AJS Gems website.

-GemSelect.com (accessed November 2015).
+GemSelect.com (last accessed February 2018).
 Gem Silica.
 Article published on the GemSelect.com website.

 Most valuable gem materials have their impostors, and gem silica is not an exception.
 Chalcedony is a porous material and easily absorbs liquids.
 The color of gem silica can be temporarily enhanced by placing it in water.
 Absorbed water enriches the gem's color.